 Measure twice cut once.
 Everyone knows but not everyone does it.
 There should be enough paint for the whole wall, curtains bottom edge should reach the floor, and a new lamp style should not only match its surroundings but also have a harmonious size.

 Everything will be as you plan if you take the necessary measurements carefully in advance.
-It’ll save your money, time, and nerves.
+It’ll save you money, time, and nerves.
 As for the rest, don’t be afraid of changes and use your imagination.
+You can also place some smart trash cans to make your house better.